What is Necessary to Get Your Case Dismissed Based on an Illegal Search?

-Everyone in California and specifically San Fernando Valley has the right not to be searched by the police pursuant to the Fourth Amendment to the United States Constitution.
+Everyone in California, specifically Los Angeles, has the right not to be searched by the police under the Fourth Amendment to the United States Constitution.

-The searches can’t take a number of different forms.
+The searches can't take several different forms.
 Someone can be illegally stopped on the street.
 A person can be pulled over and have their car illegally searched.
-Or, the police can enter someone’s home and illegally search it.
+Or, the police can enter someone's home and unlawfully search it.

-And, in all of these scenarios, without a warrant, probable cause, or the person’s actual consent law enforcement is not allowed to do the searches.
-If they do, and it can be proved they did not have the person’s permission to do so, all evidence can be thrown out.
-If the government is relying on this evidence to prove their case, then the entire case to be dismissed.
+And in all of these scenarios, law enforcement is not allowed to do the searches without a warrant, probable cause, or the person's implied consent.
+If they do, and it can be proved they did not have the person's permission to do so, all evidence can be thrown out.
+If the government relies on this evidence to prove its case, then the entire case will be dismissed.

-In general terms, the police can only search someone’s home if they have a valid search warrant issued by a judge.
-However, there are a number of exceptions to the search warrant requirement.
+In general terms, the police can only search someone's home if they have a valid search warrant issued by a judge.
+However, there are several exceptions to the search warrant requirement.

-The most easy way that I see the police being able to legally search a person’s home is when that person gives them permission / consent to do so.
-If you agree to let the police search your home them they can do it.
+The easiest way that I see the police searching a person's home legally is when that person permits them / consent to do so.
+If you agree to let the police search your home, they can do it.

-Exigent or emergency circumstances is another way that the police can get inside someone’s home in order to search it.
-For example, if they are chasing a fleeing felon and the person runs into another person’s home, then they will have the right to chase them in there and apprehend them.
+Exigent or emergency circumstances are another way that the police can get inside someone's home to search it.
+For example, if they are chasing a fleeing felon and the person runs into another person's home, then they will have the right to track them in there and apprehend them.

-If they actually see something criminal in your home in plain site and they are in a lawful viewing position at the time, then they could enter the home and retrieve the illegal item and would probably be successful in obtaining a search warrant for the rest of the home.
+Suppose they see something criminal in your home in plain sight, and they are in a legal viewing position at the time.
+In that case, they could enter the house and retrieve the illegal item and would probably be successful in obtaining a search warrant for the rest of the home.

-In order for the police to stop somebody in public, they must show that they have information related to that person that criminal activity is a foot.
-In other words they would need to be able to articulate to a judge that they saw or heard something that indicated a particular person they’re going to stop was involved in criminal activity.
+For the police to stop somebody in public, they must show that they have information related to that person and that criminal activity is afoot.
+In other words, they would need to articulate to a judge that they saw or heard something that indicated a particular person they're going to stop was involved in criminal activity.

-Without this they are not able to stop somebody.
+Without this, they are not able to stop somebody.
 And, if they do, anything they find can be suppressed and not used against the person.
-However, law enforcement is permitted to talk to people in a casual manner and let them know that they are investigating a crime.
-If during that conversation the person makes any incriminating statements, then that could be used against them.
+However, law enforcement is permitted to talk to people casually and tell them that they are investigating a crime.
+If the person makes any incriminating statements during that conversation, that could be used against them.

-Just because someone drives their vehicle on the road does not give the police permission to search the vehicle at any time.
-In order to search a vehicle, the police must be able to prove that probable cause exists that the person is involved in some sort of a crime.
+Just because someone drives their vehicle on the road does not give the police permission to search the car at any time.
+To search a vehicle, the police must prove that probable cause exists that the person is involved in some crime.

-Or, a person can give consent to search, which would then allow the police to do a full search of the vehicle.
+Or, a person can give consent to search, allowing the police to do a full search of the vehicle.
 We have rights related to our car, but we must assert those rights or lose them.
 Contact the Hedding Law Firm for help.